NikolaKostadinov/bubbles/README.md

 # Bubbles

-Bubbles is my Elixir project.
+Bubbles is my Elixir project as intern.